The complete guide to Remote Training

 Are there other terms that also mean remote work?

-The definition of remote work: when an employee does not regularly work at a central location where the organization is established, such as an office, warehouse.
-Instead, the employee works from one or many different locations that are physically removed from the business's central location.
+The definition of remote work: When an employee does not regularly work at a central location where the organization is established, such as an office, or warehouse.
+Instead, the employee works from one or many different locations that are physically removed from the business’s central location.

-Do I need to invest in remote training, and if so, why?
+Do I need to invest in remote training?

 The purpose of remote training is to transfer knowledge and skills to employees, regardless of where they physically are.
 While different types of training may require different delivery methods, the goal remains the same: effectively deliver information that will help employees perform better.